juniorsysadmin/puppet-irqbalance/README.md

 #### `oneshot`

-If set, must be set to 'yes'. `service_ensure` will be forced to 'stopped' if set. eg. oneshot => 'yes',
+Can be set to `yes`, but accepts most boolean forms.
+If set, the `service_ensure` parameter will be ignored. eg. oneshot => 'yes',

 #### Options passed to the service: